-Perhaps you’re an experienced runner who always struggles to run in the heat?
-Or maybe you started running in the winter and are getting concerned about how to adapt now that the temperature is getting warmer?
+Perhaps you always struggle to run in the heat?
+Or maybe you started running last winter and are now concerned about how to adapt to warmer temperatures?
 If so, read on.

-It might seem obvious, but it is worth repeating: you don’t need to wear lots of clothes when running in the summer.
-It doesn’t matter if you feel a little chilly in the first mile, because you will almost certainly have warmed up by the second.
+It might seem obvious, but is worth repeating: you don’t need to wear lots of clothes when running in summer.
+It doesn’t matter if you feel a little chilly in the first mile, because you will almost certainly warm up by the second.

 Another great reason for wearing a hat is that you can soak it in water, or pack it with ice to help cool your head down.
-On extremely hot days, you may want to soak your hat, running top or a bandana and leave it in the fridge or freezer overnight to pre-cool it.
+On extremely hot days, you may want to soak your running top too (or a bandana) and leave it in the fridge or freezer overnight to pre-cool it.

 Water activated cooling towels, or ice packs can be helpful if you have a means of carrying them, or someone to hand them to you.